 This is why we are introducing our mental health awareness month!
-Within the next four weeks, we will cover some important issues that you or people you know might deal with.
+Within the next five weeks, we will cover some important issues that you or people you know might deal with.
 Our aim is to reduce the perceived distance between the healthy and the so-called diseased people.
 It’s important to stress that mental health problems can affect anyone in every situation and, in addition, people affected tend to feel very alone with their issues.
 Mental health problems often feel like a stigma, which makes it impossible to talk about it.
 But many feel that they receive support as soon as they open up and share their worries.

 In the first week we will talk about depression